-The Pilates method is rooted in the idea that humans are remarkably adaptable and capable of recovery and growth at any age.
+The Pilates method is rooted in the idea that humans of all ages are remarkably resilient and capable of growth and recovery.

-Pilates is widely recommended by physicians and physical therapists because regular low impact exercise, under direction of a trained instructor, reaches beyond the superficial muscles to exercise the deep structural muscles and other tissues of the pelvis, spine, and even the organs.
+Pilates workouts are widely recommended by physicians and physical therapists because regular low impact exercise, under direction of a trained instructor, reaches beyond the superficial muscles to exercise the deep structural muscles and other tissues of the pelvis, spine, and even the organs.

 - Improved Posture